 Today’s Consoles have surely come a long way.
-If you compare the best selling single computer model of early 1980s, the Commodore 64, it’s nothing in terms of performance.
+If you compare the best selling single computer model of the early 1980s, the Commodore 64, it’s nothing in terms of performance.
 Even today’s TI-83 calculator has more graphical processing power than Commodore 64.
 In fact, one can code basic Commodore 64 games onto TI-83.

 11. Sound Of Reaper In ‘Mass Effect 3’ Was Created From Trash Can

 Developers often experiment with odd objects to get the perfect sound effect they are looking for.
-The sound of reaper in Mass Effect 3 was created from continually opening and closing a garbage can that happened to be a bear trapped protected.
+The sound of the reaper in Mass Effect 3 was created from continually opening and closing a garbage can that happened to be a bear trapped protected.

 10. ‘GTA V’ Map Is Bigger Than Manhattan

 There is no surprise element in the fact that GTA V’s map is the biggest of any Rockstar games map so far.
 What might be more shocking is the map seems to actually be larger than the maps of some real-world locations, including Manhattan, San Francisco, Toronto, and London.

 America’s former president, Bill Clinton, was asked several times to voice the game’s president John Eden.
 Lev Chapelsky of the Hollywood firm Blindlight, wanted to snag Clinton for the very obvious role in Fallout 3, but he got a reply from Clinton’s attorneys, ‘The former president won’t participate in your game products, thank you very much.’

 8. ‘Final Fantasy’ Was Almost The Last Game